MansTomb/Unity3dCameraImplementation/README.md

   1. Capsule movement (via new unity input system) with 2 patterns, for XBOX gamepad and keyboard.
   2. Moves relative to camera(if pressed W walks in direction which camera is looking).
   3. Camera floating around player.
+  4. Camera now dont go through obstacles.

 What i need to do:
-  1. Camera dont go through obstacles.
-  2. Maybe some better implementation(if i find some).
+  1. Maybe some better implementation(if i find some).
-  3. Refactor.
+  2. Refactor if understand how make it better.